Do you know when you feel vulnerable? When you feel you need a sense of protection?

 First, I envision the essence of love, compassion, and wisdom.
-In my case, that’s a Buddha.
-But it could be any spiritual figure or an image of light.
+It could be any spiritual figure, an image of light or someone who loved you unconditionally.
 Then I imaging all of her (or his) unconditional love pouring into my heart.
 I absorb it fully knowing that I am as worthy of love as any other being on this earth.

 Next, I repeat the loving kindness phrases - first directing them towards myself - "May I be happy, May I be well, May I be safe."
 All the while I focus on my heart center, imaging this unconditional love in the form of light growing stronger and stronger and radiating within my heart.
 Then I allow the light and love to surround me like a protective sphere.
 After awhile, I move on to repeating and direct the loving kindness phrases to others.

 Whenever I feel unsure during the day, I return to my heart center and reconnect with this vibrant sense of love that resides within me.
 I also take a few moments to repeat the loving kindness phrases, directing them towards myself, towards a difficult emotion that has sprung to life, or towards other people who also need a dose of kindness and love.